 Constructed at the turn of the 19th century by Nathaniel Russell – a wealthy Southern merchant – this historic home is best known for its magnificent spiraling staircase, detailed furnishings and landscaped gardens.
 Unlike the Aiken-Rhett House, the Nathaniel Russell House has undergone an architectural and interior restoration.

-Recent visitors say this is the place to go if you're looking for insight into the more lavish side of Southern comfort.
-Tours, which last approximately half an hour, are docent-led and commence every 30 minutes.
+Recent visitors said this is the place to go if you're looking for insight into the more lavish side of Southern comfort and were quite impressed with the detailed restoration.
+Tours, which last approximately half an hour, are docent-led and commence every 30 minutes, a highlight for many visitors.
 During the tour, you'll learn about the Russell family and the slaves who cared for the home.

 The Nathaniel Russell House sits in the heart of downtown Charleston, rubbing elbows with The Battery.
-It is open Monday through Saturday from 10 a.m. to 5 p.m. and Sundays from 2 to 5 p.m., with the last tour beginning at 4:30 p.m. every day.
-Adult admission is $10; children's admission costs $5.
-If you're also planning to visit the Aiken-Rhett House, you can purchase a joint ticket that grants entry to both properties for $16 ($10 for children).
+It is open Monday through Saturday from 10 a.m. to 5 p.m., with the last tour beginning at 4 p.m.
+Adult admission is $12; admission for kids costs $5.
+If you're also planning to visit the Aiken-Rhett House, you can purchase a joint ticket that grants entry to both properties for $18 ($10 for children).
 For more information, visit the home's section of the Historic Charleston Foundation's website.

 More Best Things To Do in Charleston, SC

 Many visitors say you can't leave Charleston without seeing this stretch along the city's southern tip, which they call beautiful and a must-visit.
 This row of Southern-style mansions overlooking Charleston Harbor was formerly the heart and soul of the city's maritime activity.
 Today, the area attracts camera-toting tourists from all over the country.